Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In his four matchups against the Steelers, Peoples-Jones' 4.8 receiving yards average is 35.7 less than his over/under for Monday's game (40.5).
+- Peoples-Jones' 4.8 receiving yards per game in his four matchups against the Steelers are 35.7 fewer than his over/under for Monday's game.

-- This week Peoples-Jones will face the NFL's 14th-ranked pass defense (243.4 yards allowed per game).
+- The 243.4 passing yards the Steelers allow per game makes them the NFL's 14th-ranked pass defense this season.

-- With 22 passing TDs allowed this season, the Steelers defense is ranked 13th in the league.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 13th in the league.

 Recent Performances

-- In last week's outing against the Packers, Peoples-Jones was targeted six times, totaling five yards on one reception.
+- Against the Packers last week, Peoples-Jones was targeted six times and picked up five yards on one reception.

+- Peoples-Jones' stat line over his last three games shows 10 grabs for 143 yards.
+He put up 47.7 receiving yards per game and was targeted 21 times.

 Peoples-Jones' Cleveland Teammates